Palm oil and global warming

 In January 2018, the European Parliament proposed to end public subsidies for the use of palm oil biofuels in 2021.
 If Europe were to end support for palm (and soy) oil, this would send a powerful signal to world markets, reduce demand for palm oil and force palm oil producing countries to get serious about ending deforestation, certification and sustainability.

-But this is provoking a strong backlash, from a number of palm oil producing countries as well as some EU states that would rather sell fighter jets to Indonesia and Malaysia than stop burning palm oil.
+But this has provoked a strong backlash, from a number of palm oil producing countries as well as some EU states that would rather sell fighter jets to Indonesia and Malaysia than stop burning palm oil.

-The biggest threat now is a well-funded campaign by the palm oil lobby in Malaysia and Indonesia, which is exerting maximum diplomatic pressure on the Commission, European Parliament and national governments.
-Malaysia and Indonesia are threatening WTO complaints, trade retaliation a freeze on Airbus aircraft purchases) and terminating military cooperation.
-There are political negotiations between all EU governments and the European Parliament, and due to palm lobby pressure some European Heads of State want to trash MEPs position to end palm oil in diesel.
+A well-funded campaign by the palm oil lobby in Malaysia and Indonesia exerted maximum diplomatic pressure on the Commission, European Parliament and national governments.
+Malaysia and Indonesia threatened EU institutions with WTO complaints, trade retaliation, a freeze on Airbus aircraft purchases and terminating military cooperation.